 Day 3 - Snæfellsnes, Arnarstapi, Vatnshellir, Djúpalónssandur, Kirkjufell & Kirkjufellsfossar.

 Waking up on the Snæfellsnes peninsula is always great with all its fresh and clean air and endless beautiful things to see.
 You enjoy the breakfast buffet at the accommodation and then the itinerary is back on track as next up on your trip to Iceland is a ring road circle around the Snæfellsnes peninsula.
-Which way you go can depend on you accommodation the night before but here I will describe the circle counterclockwise.
+Which way you go can depend on you accommodation the night before but here the circle will be described clockwise.

 First stop will be at the amazing Búðir where the famous Black Church is located at a location that seems to be quite random.
 There is really nothing surrounding this mystical house of god and the look of it is very unique and photogenic.
 Other great stops to make in this area are the Bjarnarfoss waterfall and the Rauðafeldsgjá gorge.